A New Approach To Estimate The Collision Probability For Automotive Applications: Collision probability rate at boundary

-For general distribution functions the integral in eq. \Ref{eq_front_boundary_entry_intensity_cond} cannot be computed in closed form and numerical integration methods must be used.
+For further computations - especially in the Gaussian case - it will be convenient to marginalize over $\dot y$ and rewrite eq. \Ref{eq_front_boundary_entry_intensity} in terms of a conditional probability: \eq{ \mu^+( \Gamma_{front}, t ) = -p_t( x_0 ) \int\limits_{y \in I_y} \int\limits_{\dot x \leq 0} \dot x\, p_t( \dot x, y | x_0 )\, d\dot x dy } For general distribution functions the integral in eq. \Ref{eq_front_boundary_entry_intensity_cond} cannot be computed in closed form and numerical integration methods must be used.
 Even in the bivariate Gaussian case there is no explicit solution known to the authors.
 However, by a Taylor-expansion with respect to the off-diagonal element of the inverse covariance matrix of $p( y, \dot x | x_0 )$ as detailed in app. \ref{app_computation_integral}, the integral can be factorized into one-dimensional Gaussians and solved in terms of the standard normal one-dimensional cumulative distribution function $\Phi$.
 To zeroth order the integration yields:

 Here, if $\Sigma\in \R^{2\times 2}$ is the covariance matrix of $p( \dot x, y | x_0 )$, then $\tilde\sigma_{\dot x|x_0} = \sqrt{|\Sigma|\over \Sigma_{yy}}$ and $\tilde\sigma_{y|x_0} = \sqrt{|\Sigma|\over \Sigma_{\dot x\dot x}}$, see app. \ref{app_computation_integral} where the integration has also been carried out to first order in $\Sigma^{-1}_{12}$.
 Expression \Ref{eq_coll_prob_rate_num_approx} can be computed on an embedded platform using the complementary error function available in the C math library.\footnote{$\Phi$ is related to the error function ${\rm erf}$ and complementary error function ${\rm erfc}$ by $\Phi(x) = {1 \over 2}{\rm erfc}\left( {-x \over \sqrt{2}} \right) = {1 \over 2} - {1 \over 2}{\rm erf}\left( {-x \over \sqrt{2}} \right) $.}